RussellSprouts/ice-forth/README.md

 # Ice Forth

-A Forth implementation self-hosted on the 6502, for creating NES cartridges.
+A Forth implementation self-hosted on the 6502, for creating NES roms.

 Compiling a cartridge has several stages.